Skip to main content

 Medical information will be held in the strictest confidence and will not be shared with any other students unless requested by the applicant.

-Clearing applicants with disability or health needs
+Non-guaranteed applicants with disability or health needs

 Applicants with a partner and/or children - there are a limited number of places available for couples without children and for families with children.
 Due to availability, we are unable to guarantee accommodation to this type of applicant.
 Where we can allocate suitable accommodation, contracts will be for one academic year only.
-For expediency, applications will be processed in time received order from May onwards, therefore family and couple applicants should submit their application as soon as possible.
+For expediency, applications will be processed in time received order, therefore family and couple applicants should submit their application as soon as possible.
 Applications will only be processed if the applicant is an unconditional firm offer holder.

 Timing